Plain English Summary

 Who can participate?

-The study is open for men aged 40-60, who have been diagnosed with type 2 diabetes at least 6 months prior to entering the study.
+Men aged 40-60 who have been diagnosed with type 2 diabetes at least 6 months before entering the study

 What does the study involve?